 The given plane also contains points that do not lie on the line l (Axiom (AFPG-8)).
 Let E be a point of the given plane that does not lie on the line l.
 The line segment [AE] may then be produced to a point F so that the point E lies between A and F (Axiom (AFPG-7)).
-The line CF then intersects the line passing through the points A and E at the point F, and the point E lies between E and E and E are the line E does not meet the side E of the triangle E (Proposition 1.2).
+The line CF then intersects the line passing through the points A and E at the point F, and the point E lies between A and F. Therefore the line CF does not meet the side [AE] of the triangle $\triangle ADE$.
+(Proposition 1.2).